The Spin Stops Here!

 Here is a list of relevant lectures/seminars on this topic that I gave in the last two years.

-Disclaimer: This page, its contents and style, are the responsibility of the author (Moshe Sniedovich) and do not represent the views, policies or opinions of the organizations he is associated/affiliated with.
+Disclaimer: This site, its contents and style, are the responsibility of its owner and do not represent the views, policies or opinions of any organization he is affiliated with.